ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish.md

 ### From legacy (4.x or 5.x) to Platform stack (5.4/2014.11)

-If you are coming directly from legacy (4.x), you need to follow the best practice 5.x Platform migration path and do the following:
+If you're coming directly from legacy (4.x), you need to follow the best practice 5.x Platform migration path and do the following:

 - Rewrite custom Field Types for the new Platform stack.
 Alternatively you can use Null Field Type as a dummy implementation for the custom Field Types that you don't want to migrate.
 Using Null Field Type will prevent errors from the Platform Stack, see [Null Field Type Reference](nullfield.md)
 - Rewrite custom web front end to use the new Platform/Symfony stack, see [Beginner Tutorial](beginner_tutorial.md)